d2si/sovereign-keys/README.md

         }
     }
     ```
+    Optionnaly, you can add the IP addresses of your Proteccio HSMs to scope down the `Sovereign Keys` instances proteccio Security Group.
+You MUST write the addresses in the /32 CIDR form and you can give up to 3 addresses (more will be processed the same as none).
+For example:
+    ```json
+    {
+        "Parameters": {
+            "ToggleMainResourceCreation": "true",
+            "InstanceType": "t3.micro",
+            "HsmType": "proteccio",
+            "HsmIpAddresses": "10.42.1.12/32,10.42.2.12/32",
+            "ObjectLockMode": "GOVERNANCE"
+        }
+    }
+    ```
 6. Commit and push your modifications:
     ```sh
     # Say you are at the root of the CodeCommit repository